danielkaga/bill-splitting-assignment/README.md

-# Bill Splitting App
+# FairShare - Bill Splitting App

 ## Overview

-This app helps friends split bills easily and accurately by allowing customized splits and tracking payments.
+FairShare is a bill-splitting app designed to help friends easily and accurately split bills, allowing customized splits and tracking of payments.

+## Backend Setup

+View the [Backend README](./backend/README.md) for setup instructions.

+## Frontend Setup

+View the [Frontend README](./frontend/README.md) for setup instructions.

+## Project Plan

 For more details, see the [Project Plan](./PROJECT_PLAN.md).

-## Backend

-View and follow project [README.md]('./backend/README.md') for the backend application.

-## Frontend

-View and follow project [README.md]('./frontend/README.md') for the frontend application.